 A wall is inherently built to withstand winds, isn't it?
 Winds of self-doubt, winds of fear, winds of anxiety, winds of self-loathing (that happens, too).
 Keep building the self-confidence wall so that you can withstand the low points in life.
 The low points within yourself.

 A wall, once built, is hard to destroy when its construction is sound.

 My first book, Halfway There: Lessons at Midlife, will be published in 2020.
 To be notified when it is available for purchase, sign up for my mailing list.

 This is an excerpt from my new book, Halfway There: Lessons at Midlife.
 I hope you enjoy this sample!
-My book was picked up by Warren Publishing and will be published in June of 2020.
+My book was picked up by Warren Publishing and was released on August 18, 2020.